Logo Logo

 2014

-[thumbnail of Alignment (selected sites) of carbonic anhydrases for phylogenetic reconstruction in fasta-format] Text (Alignment (selected sites) of carbonic anhydrases for phylogenetic reconstruction in fasta-format)
+[thumbnail of Alignment (selected sites) of carbonic anhydrases for phylogenetic reconstruction in fasta-format] Plain Text (Alignment (selected sites) of carbonic anhydrases for phylogenetic reconstruction in fasta-format)

 CA-slected_sites.fasta - Eingereichte Version